+Quality assurance practices vary, and not all micro-credentials are assessed against national quality standards.
 In formal education systems, quality assurance is typically governed by legal regulations and overseen by relevant authorities.
 Consequently, micro-credentials offered within these systems are expected to adhere to the same standards as other formal qualifications.
 In countries with modularised vocational education and training (VET) systems, micro-credentials often function as modules within broader qualifications.
 These modules are already governed by specific quality assurance processes, eliminating the need for additional standards.
 Similarly, higher education institutions that organise their programmes into modules apply these same standards to micro-credentials.
 However, outside of formal systems, quality assurance often lacks legal regulation, and there is generally less information available on how it is applied.
 Micro-credentials that evolve outside formal education systems tend to have lower levels of quality assurance.
 This is often because the standards are less formalised, or because these credentials are stand-alone offerings, not part of a larger qualification.
-Error!
-Reference source not found. provides an example of QA practices implemented by Spain since 2022.
+Text box 15 provides an example of QA practices implemented by Spain since 2022.

-Text box 25.
-Example of QA of micro-credentials in Spain and Mauritius framework, micro-credentials will be subject to internal and external quality assurance procedures.
+Text box 15.
+Example of QA of micro-credentials in Spain